twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TNEWTRUETYPEFONTFORM** – Used when creating a new font.
 * **TOPENTYPEDESIGNERFORM** (version 7.0 & above) – Shows a dialog to view, edit or create OpenType layout tables.
 * **TOPENTYPEITEMADDFRM** (version 7.0 & above) – Shows a dialog to add items to the OpenType layout tables.
-* **TOPTIONSFORM** – Shows an interface for viewing and setting a wide variety of options, many of which are accessed through its registry keys used in the program itself.
+* **TOPTIONSFORM** – Shows an interface for viewing and setting a wide variety of options, many of which are accessed through its registry keys used in the program itself (editing varies on whether the program is running or not).
 * **TOTLFRENAMEFORM** (version 7.0 & above) – Used when renaming layout features in the OpenType layout tables.
 * **TPASTESPECIALFORM** – Shows a dialog to paste glyphs stored in the clipboard.
 In the Items list (version 5.5 until 6.5), **Glyph Outline Data** and **Glyph Metrics** (i.e. the first two items) are checked by default.
 In recent versions, the registry keys are stored in the `Edit` key.
 * **TPCLTFORM** (version 3.0 until 6.0) – Shows a dialog to view, edit or modify the PCL5 data for use with old printers.